10sr/with-venv-el/README.md

 The automatic search result will be cached as a buffer-local variable, so `with-venv` try to find venv dir only at the first time it is used after visiting file.
-To explicitly update this cache (without restarting Emacs) after you created a virtual environment newly, run `M-x with-venv-find-venv-dir` manually.
+To explicitly update this cache (without re-visiting file) after you created a virtual environment newly, run `M-x with-venv-find-venv-dir` manually.

 You can also set buffer-local vairable `with-venv-venv-dir` explicitly